What is endometriosis: causes to recognise

 -

-It interacts with specific receptors (CB2, TRPV1, PPARγ) linked to inflammation, fertility and tissue regeneration.
+Interacts with specific receptors (CB2, TRPV1, PPARγ) linked to inflammation, fertility and tissue regeneration.

-🛑 THC is strongly discouraged , because:
+🛑 THC is strongly discouraged, as it:

 -

-It may interfere with ovulation
+Can interfere with ovulation

 -